FAQs

 I am interested in pine seedlings to be planted in East Texas.
 Where can I find those?

-Sadly, we do not currently offer East Texas pine seedlings.
-Lucky for you though, we made a list of suppliers who may be able to help out.
+We do not currently offer seedlings preferred in East Texas.
+However, we have made a list of suppliers who may be able to help out.

-Who can I contact if I have questions about what trees are best suited for my part of the state?
+How can I find out more about which trees are best suited for my part of the state?

 The Texas A&M Forest Service employs friendly folk all across the state who are more than happy to answer any questions you have.
 Visit the Contact Us page to find your local forester, then shoot them an email or give them a call.